 Because they’ll be covered with goop, it’s better to throw them away rather than attempt to clean and reuse them.

-Chip brushes come in a variety of widths, with the most typical ranging from 1 inch to 4 inches broad.
+Chip brushes come in various widths, with the most typical ranging from 1 inch to 4 inches broad.

 Polyurethane is a popular and durable clear coating that is used to preserve wood from scratches and other harsh elements.

-Because a chip brush is constructed of natural bristles, it may be used to apply oil-based polyurethane as well.
+Because a chip brush is constructed of natural bristles, it may also be used to apply oil-based polyurethane.

 Can I apply chalk paint with a chip brush?

 You certainly can.
-If you want a consistent and smooth finish from your chalk paint, choose a brush with natural and flexible bristles.
+Choose a brush with natural and flexible bristles if you want a consistent and smooth finish from your chalk paint.

-When you apply chalk paint using a chip brush, you get a smooth surface.
+You get a smooth surface when you apply chalk paint using a chip brush.

 Whether you use your chip brush to apply sealer, glue, epoxy, or sweep wood chips off your workstation, you’re likely to find a useful purpose for this handy tool.

-Chip brushes are used to paint tiny areas or corners where a paintbrush would not fit properly.
+Chip brushes paint tiny areas or corners where a paintbrush would not fit properly.